Rickenbacker Woods Foundation

 Creators, Originators & Innovators of Tomorrow Workforce Initiative

-The Creators, Originators & Innovators of Tomorrow Workforce Initiative (COITWI) is a paid internship program for high school students offered through the Rickenbacker Woods Foundation, located on the campus of the historic childhood home of Captain Eddie Rickenbacker.
-Focused on empowering the next generation of community-minded leaders, COITWI blends history, innovation, and skill development to provide meaningful pathways for youth in Columbus.
+The Creators, Originators & Innovators of Tomorrow Workforce Initiative (COITWI) is a paid internship for high school students offered by the Rickenbacker Woods Foundation, located at the historic childhood home of Captain Eddie Rickenbacker.
+COITWI empowers the next generation of community-minded leaders by blending history, innovation, workforce skills, and built-in wellness supports to create real pathways for youth in Columbus.

 What is COITWI?
 COITWI is more than an internship.
-It is a hands-on learning experience that gives students the opportunity to:
+It’s a hands-on experience where students can:

-• Lead Civic Engagement Projects: Interns help plan and host public events such as Memorial Day veteran celebrations, community festivals, and anti-violence initiatives in partnership with citywide youth groups.
+• Lead Civic Engagement Projects: Plan and host youth-led events, community festivals, climate-action days, and safety initiatives with citywide partners.

-• Explore Ohio’s Cultural and Educational Landscape: Interns take educational field trips to museums, colleges, historical landmarks, and cultural neighborhoods throughout Ohio—including Antioch College, Central State University, Cleveland Natural History Museum, Amish Country, and the National Underground Railroad Freedom Center to name a few.
+• Explore Ohio’s Cultural and Educational Landscape: Take trips to museums, colleges, historic landmarks, and cultural neighborhoods across Ohio—including HBCUs and other campuses.

 Why Join COITWI?

-• Receive a paid internship while developing valuable life and career skills.
+• Receive a paid internship while building leadership, teamwork, and job-ready skills.

-• Gain exposure to higher education, public speaking, historical research, and civic responsibility.
+• Gain exposure to college and vocational careers, public speaking, civic action, and community storytelling.

-• Be part of a youth-led program that is reshaping how communities engage young people in meaningful work.
+• Be part of a youth-led program reshaping how communities engage young people—and feel supported with wellness-first practices every step of the way.

 How to Apply?
-Applications open soon.
-If selected for an interview, students are encouraged to bring a letter of recommendation from a teacher, counselor, coach, or other non-family adult who can speak to your strengths.
+Applications are open!
+Apply below!
+If selected for an interview, bring a letter of recommendation from a teacher, counselor, coach, or another non-family adult who can speak to your strengths.

 Program days will be Tuesday and Thursday after school and on Saturday.
 Interested students should apply below.